Axql/LCD_Library_Stm32/README.md

 - lcdCursorHome -> This will make the cursor go back to the home position.
 You use it like this: lcdCursorHome();
 - lcdShiftRight -> This will make the display shift 1 position to the right.
 You use it like this: lcdShiftRight();
 - lcsShiftLeft -> This will make the display shift 1 posution to the left.
 You use it like this: lcsShiftLeft();
 - lcdOFF -> This will make the display turn off.
-You use it like this lcdOFF();
+You use it like this: lcdOFF();
+- lcdON -> this will turn on the display.
+You use it like this: lcdON();
 - lcdCursorLeft -> This will move the cursor 1 spot to the left.
 You use it like this: lcdCursorLeft();
 - lcdCursorRight -> This will move the cursor 1 spot to the right.
 You use it like this: lcdCursorRight();
 - lcdCustomCharacter -> you can create your own custom character.
 You use it like this: